Kong/ngx_wasm_module/docs/DEVELOPER.md

 `src/wasm/ngx_wasm_ops` — Wasm subsystem operations.
 An abstract pipeline engine allowing the mixing of multiple "WebAssembly operations" that can be executed for a given request/connection/server.
-A "WebAssembly operation" can be "run a proxy-wasm filter chain", or "invoke this particular Wasm function", or "do something else"...
+A "WebAssembly operation" can be "run a Proxy-Wasm filter chain", or "invoke this particular Wasm function", or "do something else"...

 `src/wasm/ngx_wasm_core_module` — Wasm subsystem core module.
 Each Nginx